Board of Directors

 4. Treasurer: Taylor Lieuwen – term ending 2025

 Our bylaws permit up to 15 directors.
-If a vacancy occurs during the year the board may elect a candidate for a term expiring at the next annual member’s meeting.
-There are no such vacancies at present.
+If we have fewer than 6 directors or if a vacancy occurs during the year the board may elect a candidate for a term expiring at the next annual member’s meeting (every September).
+There is one such vacancy at present.

 We encourage neighbors to express ideas and concerns to theboard@nobhill-nm.com